rohitjain00/dev-portfolio-blog/README.md

 ## Usage

 To start using the theme you need to follow these steps.
+Or simply fork my repo https://github.com/rohitjain00/rohitjain00.github.io and update the files.

 Assuming that you started your first website based on `minima` theme from [here](https://jekyllrb.com/docs/)